Share the Meal

 Should I bring anything?

 There's no need to bring anything, though if you feel inspired to pick up dessert or a bunch of flowers, we will gladly receive them!
 Dessert takes place during the hubbub of cleanup, so cookies or treats that don't require plates or silverware work well.
 We do not serve alcohol at our meals, so please refrain from bringing wine.
+Check our Instagram or Facebook pages to see whether we'll be doing rapid testing for COVID-19 before a service, in which case it would be appreciated for you to either test before arriving, or arrive early to test on site.

 When should I arrive?
 How long is your worship?